-Director

-(Reg istrant)

-Date: December 6, 2023

-Bv /s/ Teresa M. Nilsen Bate.
-December 0, 2023

-Σ).
-Teresa M. Nilsen

-President, Chief Operating Officer, Secretary, and Director
+and Director

-(As a duly authorized officer on behalf of the registrant and as Principal
+(As a duly authorized officer on behalf of the registrant

-Executive Officer)
+and as Principal Executive Officer)

-,

-Pursuant to the requirements of the Securities Exchange Act of 1934, this r signed below by the

-follo wing persons on behalf of the registrant and in the capacities and on the date s indicated:
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated:

-By: /s/ Kathryn R. Fahy Date: December 6, 2023

-• Kathryn R. Fahy ,

-Chief Financial Officer and Senior Vice President

-(Principal Financial and Accounting Officer)

-By: /s/ Neil J. Hennessy Date: December 6, 2023

-Neil J. Hennessy

-Chief Executive Officer and Chairman of the Board of Directors

-Bv: /s/ Henry Hansel Date: December 6, 2023

-• Henry Hansel ,

-Director

-Bv· /s/ Brian A. Hennessy Date: December 6, 2023

-Dy.
-Brian A. Hennessy Bute.
-December 0, 2023

-Director

-By: /s/ Lydia Knight-O'Riordan Date: December 6, 2023

-Lydia Knight-O'Riordan

-Director

-By: /s/ Kiera Newton Date: December 6, 2023

-• Kiera Newton

-Director

-Б //G W P '1' D / D 1 ( 2022

-ву: /s/ Susan W. Pomilia Date: December 6, 2023

-Susan W. Pomilia

-Director

-By: /s/ Thomas L. Seavey Date: December 6, 2023

-, Thomas L. Seavey ·, ·
+By: /s/ Kathryn R. Fahy Date: December 11, 2024 Kathryn R. Fahy Chief Financial Officer and Senior Vice President (Principal Financial and Accounting Officer) By: /s/ Neil J. Hennessy Date: December 11, 2024 Neil J. Hennessy Chief Executive Officer and Chairman of the Board of Directors By: /s/ Henry Hansel Date: December 11, 2024 Henry Hansel Director By: /s/ Brian A. Hennessy Date: December 11, 2024 Brian A. Hennessy Director By: /s/ Lydia Knight-O'Riordan Date: December 11, 2024 Lydia Knight-O'Riordan Director By: /s/ Kiera Newton Date: December 11, 2024 Kiera Newton Director By: /s/ Susan W. Pomilia December 11, 2024 Date: Susan W. Pomilia Director By: /s/ Thomas L. Seavey Date: December 11, 2024 Thomas L. Seavey Director